MicrosoftDocs/power-automate-docs/articles/getting-started.md

 * Send automatic reminders for past due tasks
 * Move business data between systems on a schedule
 * Connect to more than 500 data sources or any publicly available API
-* Use process mining to identify bottlenecks and opportunities for automation.
+* Use process mining to identify bottlenecks and opportunities for automation
-* You can even automate tasks on your local computer like computing data in Excel.
+* You can even automate tasks on your local computer like computing data in Excel

 Just think about time saved once you automate repetitive manual tasks simply by recording mouse clicks, keystrokes and copy paste steps from your desktop!
 Power Automate is all about automation.